gaps-closure/hal/README.md

 rate control as applicable.

+# HAL API
-# HAL Data-Plane API
+## HAL Data-Plane API

 The HAL Data-Plane API gives single uniform high-level interface to APPs, abstracting the different hardware APIs used by cross-domain programs.

-In order to send and receive cross-domain data via HAL, applications use the CLOSURE API functions.
-The API is available to application programs by including "closure.h" and linking with the CLOSURE library (libclosure.a).
-The API allows applications to send and receive arbitary binary data and set the tag (mux, sec, typ) values.
+The API allows applications to a) send and receive arbitary binary data and
+b) set the tag (mux, sec, typ) values.
 The tag settings control multiplexing, security and data formatting:
-* The session ID (mux) determines which application will receive the data.
+* The tag session ID (mux) determines which application will receive the data.
-* The Security ID (sec) determine the security policies required.
+* The tag security ID (sec) determines the security policies required.
-* The Data type (typ) iidentify the type of application data (and its associated DFDL description).
+* The tag data type (typ) identifies the type of application data (and its associated DFDL description).

+In order to send and receive cross-domain data via HAL, applications programs use the CLOSURE API functions.
+The C-program API is available
+ by including  "closure.h" and linking with the CLOSURE library (libclosure.a).

 The API provides functions to write and read the CLOSURE tag information:
 ```
 tag_write (hal_tag *tag, uint32_t  mux, uint32_t  sec, uint32_t  typ);